Wedding photography styles and finding a photographer who’s a good fit!

 Fine Art and Editorial Wedding Photography

-While I predominantly shoot in a documentary style, I also love to work with you to create some editorial style portraits.
-I still love these to be really authentic though, rather than posed.
+I love to work with you to create some editorial style portraits.
+My style definitely isn’t fine-art.
+The fine-art style tends to be light, airy and features pastel-colours, whereas I love natural and vibrant colours, and shoot with a candid feel.
+I love your portraits to be really authentic, rather than posed.
 My focus is on you interacting with each other naturally.

 An editorial approach means presenting elements of the day in a way that makes them look beautiful, rather than focussing on realism.
-I would rather focus on realism personally.
-It’s much more interesting.
+I aim for an authentic editorial style, which focusses on capturing you, just as you are, in a beautiful or interesting setting.

 My shots of details are usually editorial in style but it all depends on the couple and the feel of their wedding.
 I also only allocate a small amount of time for detail shots, as my couples would usually rather have more coverage of their friends and family having an awesome time.